NixOS/rfcs/rfcs/0133-git-hashing.md

 The builtin fetchers can also be made to work with git file hashing just as they support the other types.
 In addition, Git repo fetching can leverage this better to than the other formats since the data in git repos is already content-addressed in this way.

-## Content address or store path in Store interface
+## Nix-agnostic content-addressing "stores"

 - **Purpose**: All distribution

+We want to be able to substitute from an arbitrary store (in the general, non-Nix sense) of content-addressed objects.
+For the purpose of this RFC, that means querying objects by git hash, and being able to trust the results because we can verify them against the git hash.

+In the implementation, we could accomplish this in a variety of ways.

+- On on extreme, we could have a `ContentAddressedSubstitutor` abstract interface completely separate from Nix's `Store` interface.

+- On the other extreme, we can generalize `Store` itself to allow taking content addresses or store paths as references.

+Exactly how this shakes out is to be determined post-RFC, but it would be nice to use Nix-agnostic persistent methods with `--store` and `--substituters`.

+If we do go the route of modifying the `Store` class, note that these things will need to happen:

-Modify many store interface methods that today take store paths to instead accept *either* a store path or a content address.
+ - Many store interface methods that today take store paths will need to also accept names & content addresse pairs.

    For stores that are purpose-built for Nix, like the ones we support today, all addressing can be done store paths, so the current interface is fine.
    But for Nix-agnostic stores, store paths are rather useless as a key type because Nix-agnostic tools don't know about them.
-They can, however, understand content addresses.
+   Those store can, however, understand content addresses.
-And from such a content address we can always produce a store path again, so there is no loss of functionality with existing stores.
+   And from such a name + content address, we can always produce a store path again, so there is no loss of functionality with existing stores.

-## NAR info or content address normative in `ValidPathInfo`

-- **Purpose**: Source distribution and archival
-- **Depends on**: Content address or store path in Store interface,
+- Relax `ValidPathInfo` to merely require that *either* the pair of `NarHash` and `NarSize` or just `CA` alone be defined.

   As described in the first step, currently `NarHash` and `NarSize` are the *normative* fields which are used to verify a store object.
   But if the store object is content-addressed, we don't need these, because the content address (`CA` field) will also suffice, all by itself.
-Relax the abstract `ValidPathInfo` type to merely require that *either* the pair of `NarHash` and `NarSize` or just `CA` alone be defined.

   Existing Nix stores types are still required to contain a `NarHash` and `NarSize`, which is good for backwards compat and don't come with a cost.
   Only new nix-agnostic store types would take advantage of these new, relaxed rules.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions